chriscr2/Kakaoalan/README.md

-## Changelog for v1.3.0
+## Changelog for v1.4.0
-- Removed 'default' unique ability.
-Custom one soon.
+- Added custom ability that grants +2 Science, +1 Production, and +1 Food on Jungle tiles.

-NOTE: Requires the latest [Civ 5 Expansion mod](https://cdn.discordapp.com/attachments/718432409816662118/718474451200638976/Civ5ExpansionModv3.1.zip).
+NOTE: Requires the latest [Civ 5 Expansion mod](https://cdn.discordapp.com/attachments/718432409816662118/741145626364084355/Civ5ExpansionModv13.zip).

 ## The Lyfoda Kakaoalan
 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.

-~~***Unique Ability: Blessings Of The Zaaoo***~~
+***Unique Ability: Blessings Of The Zaaoo***
-~~> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.~~
+> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.

 ***Unique Unit: Adalal Kakaoalan** (Replaces Composite Bowman)*
 > Despite its origins as a group for hunters, this group proved to be an vital for military advancement in the nation.